onliashish/timeseries_ttm_model_StockMarket/README.md

 ## Model Releases (along with the branch name where the models are stored):

-- 512-96: Given the last 512 time-points (i.e. context length), this model can forecast the next 96 time-points (i.e. forecast length) in future.
-Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, etc)  (branch name: main)
+- 512-96: Given the last 512 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
+Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, 1 hour, etc)  (branch name: main)

-- 1024-96: Given the last 1024 time-points (i.e. context length), this model can forecast the next 96 time-points (i.e. forecast length) in future.
-Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, etc) (branch name: 1024-96-v1)
+- 1024-96: Given the last 1024 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
+Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, 1 hour, etc) (branch name: 1024-96-v1)

 - Stay tuned for more models !